Gate driver: Purpose

+where $f_s$ is the switching frequency.

+Similarly, to switch the transistor off, this charge must be dissipated, i.e. the gate capacitor must be discharged.

 When a transistor is switched on or off, it does not immediately switch from a non-conducting to a conducting state; and may transiently support both a high voltage and conduct a high current.
 Consequently, when gate current is applied to a transistor to cause it to switch, a certain amount of heat is generated which can, in some cases, be enough to destroy the transistor.
 Therefore, it is necessary to keep the switching time as short as possible, so as to minimize switching loss.
 Typical switching times are in the range of microseconds.
 The switching time of a transistor is inversely proportional to the amount of current used to charge the gate.
 Therefore, switching currents are often required in the range of several hundred milliamperes, or even in the range of amperes.
 For typical gate voltages of approximately 10-15V, several watts of power may be required to drive the switch.
 When large currents are switched at high frequencies, e.g. in DC-to-DC converters or large electric motors, multiple transistors are sometimes provided in parallel, so as to provide sufficiently high switching currents and switching power.

 The switching signal for a transistor is usually generated by a logic circuit or a microcontroller, which provides an output signal that typically is limited to a few milliamperes of current.
 Consequently, a transistor which is directly driven by such a signal would switch very slowly, with correspondingly high power loss.
 During switching, the gate capacitor of the transistor may draw current so quickly that it causes a current overdraw in the logic circuit or microcontroller, causing overheating which leads to permanent damage or even complete destruction of the chip.
 To prevent this from happening, a gate driver is provided between the microcontroller output signal and the power transistor.

-Charge pumps are often used in H-Bridges in high side drivers for gate driving the high side n-channel power MOSFETs and IGBTs.
+Charge pumps are often used in H-bridges in high side drivers for gate driving the high side n-channel power MOSFETs and IGBTs.
 These devices are used because of their good performance, but require a gate drive voltage a few volts above the power rail.
 When the centre of a half bridge goes low the capacitor is charged via a diode, and this charge is used to later drive the gate of the high side FET gate a few volts above the source or emitter pin's voltage so as to switch it on.
 This strategy works well provided the bridge is regularly switched and avoids the complexity of having to run a separate power supply and permits the more efficient n-channel devices to be used for both high and low switches.

+Switching losses

+During switching transitions, a power semiconductor device simultaneously sustains substantial voltage and current.
+This overlap results in switching losses, which can be approximated as: